-Year 12 Written Component : Type of assessment Weighting To SCSA Weighting for combined mark Response: Listening Comprehension and interpretation of, and response in English to, a range of Chinese spoken texts, such as interviews, announcements, conversations and/or discussions.
+Year 12 Practical Component: Type of assessment Weighting To SCSA Weighting for combined mark Oral communication Interaction with others to exchange information, ideas, opinions and/or experiences in spoken Chinese.
+This can involve participating in an interview, a conversation and/or a discussion.
+Typically, these tasks are administered under test conditions.
+50% 30% Practical (oral) examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
+50% Response: Listening Comprehension and interpretation of, and response in English to, a range of Chinese spoken texts, such as interviews, announcements, conversations and/or discussions.
 Typically, these tasks are administered under test conditions.
 15% 100% Response: Viewing and reading Comprehension and interpretation of, and response in English to, a range of Chinese print and/or audio-visual texts, such as emails, blog postings, films/television programs (excerpts), letters, reviews and/or articles.
 Typically, these tasks are administered under test conditions.
 20% Written communication Production of written texts to express information, ideas, opinions and/or experiences in Chinese.
 This can involve responding to a stimulus, such as a blog posting, an image and/or a chart, or writing a text, such as a journal/diary entry, an account, a review, a summary and/or an email.
 Typically, these tasks are administered under test conditions.
 15% 70% Written examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
 50%